KaspaSilver/Pi-5-Solo-Mining-Kaspa/README.md

 + Learn to download Rust
 + Learn to download Git
 + Learn to download the kaspa-stratum-bridge
-+ Learn to download Kaspa-NG
++ Learn to download Rusty-Kaspa

 # Step 1: Downloading GO